my-lambda-projects/Lambda/WEEKS/wk1/0-notes/d4/display.md

 #### Run-in

 First, this property doesn’t work in Firefox.
 Word is that the spec for it isn’t well defined enough.
 To begin to understand it though, it’s like if you want a header element to sit inline with the text below it.
 Floating it won’t work and [neither will anything else](https://css-tricks.com/run-in/), as you don’t want the header to be a child of the text element below it, you want it to be its own independent element.
-In “supporting” browsers, it’s like this:
+In “supporting" browsers, it’s like this:

 ![](chrome-extension://css-tricks.com/wp-content/uploads/2011/09/Run-in.png "Run-in")